Beating Broke

 What Is the Importance of Knowing Your Net Worth?

 Your net worth refers to the strength of your finances.
 It is an all-important number that shows the difference between your current assets and liabilities.
 Positive net worth means that your financial health is great.
-In contrast, negative net worth may indicate that you are not doing okay financially.
+In contrast, negative net worth may indicate that you are struggling financially.

 However, you should note there are instances where a negative net worth does not necessarily mean that your finances are bad.
 For example, if you are using lots of your income to settle a student loan, your net worth may be detrimental in the meantime.
 Nevertheless, such an action will help you gain financial freedom in the future after you have settled the student loan.